SuperPower97/CAGeo/README.md

 # CAGeo
-This is the code for conflict-aware Continual Active graph learning framework for IP Geolocation.
+This is the code for Enhancing Incremental IP Geolocation through Conflict-Aware Continual Active Graph Learning